krishnanpooja/Notes.md/NLP.md

 Quantization works by reducing the precision of the numbers used to represent a model's parameters, which by default are 32-bit floating point numbers.
 This results in a smaller model size and faster computation.

+** WER **

+Basically, WER is the number of errors divided by the total words.
+To get the WER, start by adding up the substitutions, insertions, and deletions that occur in a sequence of recognized words.
+Divide that number by the total number of words originally spoken.
+The result is the WER.